-That dream became a reality at an earlier age than most.
-At Hurst L.D.
-Bell High School in Texas, I hosted a weekly sports show in the Dallas/Ft.
+That dream became a reality at Hurst L.D.
+Bell High School in Texas, where I hosted a weekly sports show in the Dallas/Ft.
 Worth area, "Sports Update with Mark Packer."
-The position led to play-by-play duties at high school football playoff games at Texas Stadium, home of the Dallas Cowboys.
+That position led to play-by-play duties at high school football playoff games at Texas Stadium, home of the Dallas Cowboys.

 From there, I moved on to college at Texas Christian University.
 As a Radio-TV-Film major, I continued to hone my skills while interning at KXAS-TV.

-After graduating in May, 1991, I landed his first on-air job in January of 1992 at KMID-TV in Midland/Odessa, Texas.
+After graduating in May, 1991, I landed my first on air job in January of 1992 at KMID-TV in Midland/Odessa, Texas.
 During this time, I covered the famed Odessa Permian Panthers, the football team highlighted in the movie, "Friday Night Lights."

 In August, 1996, I moved on to WBIR in Knoxville.
 After three years as the weekend sports anchor, I was promoted to Sports Director.
 During this time, I was voted "Best Sportscaster" in East Tennessee by the readers of the Knoxville News Sentinel 5 consecutive years.

 But, in August of 2004, I decided I needed a new challenge, so I formed my own production company, "Pack-Man's Sports Productions."
 A regional, Southeastern Conference football show was seen in almost 5 million homes in 11 states.
 But, my love for East Tennessee shifted my focus back to the local market.

 In January of 2005, I accepted the position of news anchor for WVLT's FIRST at 4:00.
 I also am a part of the largest sports department in the Knoxville market, Sports Overtime.

 But it's the fall when viewers will really see what brought me back to the local airwaves.